windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ## 2.2 Zotero Data Model

-Zotero has a unified data model that represents all types of data in Zotero.

-For developers, the data model is based on the concept of data objects, which are instances of classes that represent different types of data.
+Zotero organizes data into different types of "data objects," which are instances of classes that represent various types of information in Zotero.

-For example, a PDF file will be represented by an attachment `Item` object (instance of `Zotero.Item`), which usually belongs to a regular `Item` object (instance of `Zotero.Item`).
-This item can be in multiple `Collection` objects (instance of `Zotero.Collection`).
-Eventually, all these data objects are stored in a `Library` (instance of `Zotero.Library`).
+For example:

+- A PDF file is represented by an attachment item object (an instance of `Zotero.Item`).
+- This attachment item might have a parent item, which is a regular item (an instance of `Zotero.Item`).
+- This regular item might belong to a collection (an instance of `Zotero.Collection`).
+- All data objects are stored within a library (an instance of `Zotero.Library`).

 This relation can be described as follows:

 ![Data Model Example](data-model-example.png)

-Each data class has a corresponding object for managing instances of the class.
-For example, `Zotero.Items` is the object for managing `Zotero.Item` instances.
-You can use these plural objects to create, retrieve, update, and delete the corresponding data objects.

-For example, you can get a `Zotero.Item` instance by its key using the object `Zotero.Items`:
+Each data class (like `Item` or `Collection`) has a corresponding "manager" object, which you can use to manage those instances.
+For example, to retrieve an `Item` object, you would use the `Zotero.Items` object:

 ```javascript
 let item = await Zotero.Items.getAsync(itemID);